NBISweden/workshop-reproducible-research/docs/snakemake.md

         """
 ```

 We run most of the programs with default settings in our workflow.
 However, there is one parameter in the rule `get_SRA_by_accession` that we use for determining how many reads we want to retrieve from SRA for each sample (`-X 25000`).
-Change in this rule to use the parameter `max_reads` instead.
+Change in this rule to use the parameter `max_reads` instead, set the value to 20000 and run through the workflow.
+Remember that Snakemake doesn't automatically rerun rules after parameter changes, so you have to trigger the execution of `get_SRA_by_accession` with `-R`.

 ```python
 rule get_SRA_by_accession: